 A lawsuit in your case may not be necessary.
 When you are in a car accident caused by someone else’s negligence, you may be able to secure compensation by filing a claim with your own insurance company.
-Yet, if you are still left with out of pocket expenses, you may be able to recover compensation through a personal injury lawsuit.
+Yet, if you are still left with out of pocket expenses, you may be able to recover compensation through a Long Island personal injury attorney lawsuit.

 Again, a car accident lawyer can help you determine whether a lawsuit is necessary.

 New York is a no-fault state.
 This means that all drivers must have Personal Injury Protection (PIP), liability, and uninsured motorist insurance.
 According to the New York State Department of Financial Services (DFS), these types of insurance are required to register your vehicle and obtain license plates.
 These measures work to provide coverage in the event of a car accident.

 However, your damages may not be fully covered by your insurance policy.
 In this situation, you would then file a claim with the at-fault driver’s insurance company.
 Yet, if they are underinsured or uninsured, you may need to file a lawsuit to get the money you need.
 You must file your lawsuit in accordance with New York’s statute of limitations, which is outlined under Civil Practice Law & Rules (CVP) §214(4).
 You usually have three years from the date of the collision to file a lawsuit.

 A lawyer can explain how New York’s personal injury statute of limitations applies to your case.
 They can also explain whether you can sue someone personally after a car accident.